emrecanberktas/Katestroyui/README.md

 # KatestroyUI

-KatestroyUI is an open-source UI library that offers animated and easy-to-use React components, built with React, TypeScript, Tailwind CSS, and Motion.
+KatestroyUI is an open-source UI library that offers animated and easy-to-use React components, built with TypeScript, Tailwind CSS, and Motion.

 ## Features